livebook-dev/livebook/README.md

 ## Getting started

 Head out to [the Install section](https://livebook.dev/#install) of Livebook's website to get started.
-Once Livebook is up and running on your machine, **visit the "Explore" section** with introductory guides and documentation on several Livebook features.
+Once Livebook is up and running on your machine, **visit the "Learn" section** with introductory guides and documentation on several Livebook features.
 Here is a sneak peak of the "Welcome to Livebook" guide:

 ![Screenshot](https://github.com/livebook-dev/livebook/raw/main/.github/imgs/welcome.png)